MarkKozel/CompOrgEText/docs/Introduction/Concepts/SpecificGeneralUseComputers.md

 By contrast, general-purpose devices are designed and built to solve known and unknown problems.
 They are made with standard resources, such as memory and input/output peripherals, to be able to support tasks with various resource needs.

 Today's modern desktop computer is a well-known general-purpose device.
-While today's computers are designed and manufactured by various companies, and are filled with parts from different suppliers, they are function in the same general way (more on that when we discuss the von Neumann Architecture).
+While today's computers are designed and manufactured by various companies, and are filled with parts from different suppliers, they function in the same general way (more on this when we discuss the von Neumann Architecture).

 Software became the specific-purpose element of modern computers.
 Each specific software packages, running on the same general hardware, can solve many different problems.

 Any person can create a program to solve any problem using a modern computer.
 It may take a very long time to solve the problem.
 Fortunately, modern computers are built with some expandable resources.
-So, to solve a problem that require many mathematic calculations can upgrade parts (such as CPU or RAM) to make the calculation execute faster.
+So, to solve a problem that require many mathematic calculations we can upgrade parts (such as CPU or RAM) to make the calculation execute faster.
 Without the upgrades, the problem can still be solved, it will just take longer to calculate the result.

-And, if a particular problem has very specific elements that would be prohibited slow on a general-purpose computer, as specific-purpose device could be designed to increase speed and/or accuracy.
+And, if a particular problem has very specific elements that would be prohibitively slow on a general-purpose computer, a specific-purpose device could be designed to increase speed and/or accuracy.

 ## Conclusion

-Early computers were developed to do a simple task.
-They were designed solely for that tasks, as were, therefore, optimized to execute their function.
+Early computers were developed to do a single, simple task.
+They were designed solely for that tasks, and therefore optimized to execute their function.

 As computers evolved, it was advantageous to design general-purpose hardware that could run standard software.
 The software became the specific-purpose elements that all can run on any standard computer hardware.